Goldstein Investigates: COVID-19 Testing Lab For LAUSD Students Linked To Superintendent Austin Beutner

-LOS ANGELES (CBSLA) — Los Angeles Unified’s choice of its coronavirus testing lab for hundreds of thousands of students is raising questions.
+LOS ANGELES (CBSLA) — The Los Angeles Unified School District’s choice for its coronavirus testing lab for hundreds of thousands of students is raising questions.

 The lab just opened up and the founder had ties to school superintendent Austin Beutner.